computers-are-good/energyMultiverse/story.md

 You appreciate the sublimity of the clouds coated in the golden glow of the sun.
 In between the glowing streaks from your ship, the horizon is coated in the gold of its distant star.

-The scenery envelop you in transquility, and, as your ship slowly floats down towards the surface, you mind begins to drift to far away places.
+The scenery envelop you in transquility, and, as your ship slowly floats down towards the surface, your mind begins to drift to far away places.

 Your mind's eye sees a universe far larger, a place where there are not hundreds of stars, but billions.
 And it in, you are on a blue marble around a star.
 It's your star.

 And, of course, there are more like you.
 A place where billions of individuals like you move about from place to place in their day to day work, the hustle and bustle of their conversations whispering to you as they pass by.
 Must be wonderful being caught in the moment.

-At this moment, a sudden alarm takes you out of your thoughts.
-LANDING GEAR FAILURE.
-Looks like this expedition has to end early.
+You look towards the seas below.
+There's nothing there.
+No point in landing; better leave now.

 As you pull up, you again take your mind to the distant world, a world hidden behind the shrouds of darkened glass in your mind.
 You picture yourself standing in the centre, where vast systems formed into galaxies whirl past you, leaving behind naught but a memory.